Sv443/BetterYTM-Plugin-Template/README.md

 <br>

 ### Tips and Notes:
 - The TS file imports you encounter will end in `.js`.
 This is deliberate, because it is the latest ES module format.
 Just think of it as if you are trying to import the file that will exist *after* TypeScript has compiled it.
+  If you are using VS Code, the IntelliSense imports will automatically follow this format (configured in `.vscode/settings.json`).
+  - All file imports use prefixed paths (starting with `@`), which are defined in the `tsconfig.json` file.
-  JSON imports also have the extended syntax `with { type: "json" }`, which too is the latest ES module standard.
+  - JSON imports also have the extended syntax `with { type: "json" }`, which too is the latest ES module standard.
 - You should publish your userscript on at least one (but ideally all) of the following platforms:
   - GitHub
   - [GreasyFork](https://greasyfork.org/)
   - [OpenUserJS](https://openuserjs.org/)
   - Your own website
-- Make sure to retain the notice [at the bottom of this file](#license) that your plugin contains code from BetterYTM and UserUtils in the readme or in a console.log() that is always logged on each page load.
+- Make sure to retain the notice [at the bottom of this file](#license) that your plugin contains code from BetterYTM and UserUtils in the readme or in a `console.log()` that is called on each page load.
 - If you're using VS Code, for showing linter errors and to get automatic code formatting you can install the extension `dbaeumer.vscode-eslint`.
   Then you can add the following to your `User Settings (JSON)` to automatically format your code on manual saves:
   ```json